dame-cell/Gaja/README.md

 If you appreciate this work and found it helpful, consider giving it a star ⭐️ on GitHub.
 Your support motivates me to continue improving and adding new features.
 Thank you for your encouragement!

 # Information
-* The model was fine-tuned on only 1k samples
+* The model was fine-tuned on only 10k samples
-* The
+* The model was fine-tuned on a single A10 GPU

 # Indic-Eval